ismail-yilmaz/upp-components/CtrlLib/Terminal/ReadMe.md

 - Ultimate++ (ver. >= 2020.1)
 - POSIX (GNU/Linux, FreeBSD, etc.), Windows, or MacOS
-- A decent enough C/C++ compiler that supports at least C++11.
-(GCC/CLANG/MinGW/Msc)
+- A decent C/C++ compiler that supports at least C++11.
+(GCC/CLANG/MinGW/MSC)
 - Snacks & beer.

 ## [Highlights](#highlights)

 - **Terminal package completely separates the virtual terminal from the pseudo-terminal process (pty)**.
 As a result, Terminal package and its Terminal ctrl are not bound by any platform-specific pty implementation.
 Instead, they are decoupled, and an optional pty process class, PtyProcess, is provided with tha package as the default option.
 In this way, using the Terminal widget on any platform supported by Ultimate++, directly as a front-end for some other terminal based services, such as SSH or TELNET, etc., has become possible.
-This point is demonstrated with one of the provided  examples: While the PtyProcess is currently not available on Windows (it's a TODO), Terminal widget can be compiled, run, and used on Windows, or on other supported platforms, as an SSH terminal.
+This point is demonstrated with one of the provided  examples: While the PtyProcess class is available on POSIX-compliant operating systems and on Microsoft Windows (tm) 10, Terminal widget can be compiled, run and used on the other versions of Windows or on other supported platforms as an SSH terminal.
 (See the *Examples* section.)

 - **Terminal package is designed with simplicity in mind.**
 A fully-fledged terminal emulation requires less than 50 sLoC.
 In fact, the first basic example provided with the package is only a single .cpp file with 29 sLoC, and it can run complex/heavy applications with mouse tracking and embedded images support, such as [GNU Emacs](https://www.gnu.org/software/emacs/), [vim](https://github.com/vim/vim) text editor, [Lynx](https://lynx.browser.org/), [GNUPlot](http://www.gnuplot.info/), [tmux](https://github.com/tmux/tmux/wiki), [Ranger](https://github.com/ranger/ranger), a vim inspired file manager with inline image preview support, or [mapscii](https://github.com/rastapasta/mapscii), an OpenStreetMap implementation for [xterm](https://invisible-island.net/xterm/) compatible virtual terminal emulator, or even [Jexer](https://jexer.sourceforge.io/), a java-based modern and slick text user interface (TUI) and windowing system for modern terminal emulators, and [xterm Window Manager,](https://gitlab.com/klamonte/xtermwm) with ease.